Snake Plant Turning Yellow? 9 Causes & How to Fix It Fast

 According to Mississippi State University Extension, temperatures below 55°F (13°C) can damage snake plant foliage and cause permanent yellowing.

-How to fix it: Move your plant to a location with stable temperatures, away from heating/cooling vents and drafty windows.
+How to fix it: move your plant to a location with stable temperatures, away from heating/cooling vents and drafty windows.

 Cause #8: Nutrient Issues

 Snake plants aren’t heavy feeders, but they do need occasional fertilizing.
 Years without any nutrients can cause pale, yellowing leaves.
+On the flip side, over-fertilizing can burn the roots and cause similar symptoms.

 How to feed properly:

-• Fertilize only during growing season (spring/summer)
+• Fertilize only during the growing season (spring/summer)

 • Use a balanced liquid fertilizer diluted to half strength